 That may be why, when I search for something such as [Illinois capitol building], instead of seeing a result in Springfield, Illinois, I’m presented in Google Maps with a listing for the “State of Illinois Department” which is located near the Washington D.C.
 Capitol Building on N Capitol Street.
 I saw that on several Maps results, and it’s also possible that I saw these results because those offices were located on N Capitol Street.

 I known there’s an Illinois State Capitol Building.
 There have been six of them in the history of Illinois.
 So I modified my search in Google Maps to look for [illinois state capitol], and one the listings provided me with a link to the State Capitol.
 Knowing the right “name” for a building can make a difference.

 Google Maps a Moving Target

-If you perform a search that sends you to one geographic location, and then perform another search, your second search results can be influenced by your first search.
+If you perform a search that sends you to one geographic location, and then performs another search, your second search results can be influenced by your first search.

-When you’re searching in Google Maps, it is possible that your previous queries can influence the results that you seen in your present queries.
+When you’re searching in Google Maps, your previous queries can influence the results that you see in your present queries.
 This kind of customization from Google can be a little frustrating.

 Authoritative Web Pages and Missing Addresses

 Unfortunately, as I looked through web pages for State Capitol buildings in the different states, it was really difficult to find actual addresses for those buildings.
 And the addresses that were associated with some State Capitol buildings were a little odd.